PrincetonUniversity/install_lammps/01_installing/ins/tigercpu/scripts.md

 ## CPU

-[Tiger (CPU)](https://researchcomputing.princeton.edu/systems/tiger) is composed of 320 nodes with 112 CPU-cores per node.
-Tiger (CPU) should be used for running parallel jobs.
+[Tiger](https://researchcomputing.princeton.edu/systems/tiger) is composed of 320 nodes with 112 CPU-cores per node.
+Tiger should be used for running parallel jobs.

 ### Mixed-precision version